katadjina/Booklist_MVC_CRUD/README.md

 Project developed in ASP .NET Core MVC
-Performing CRUD operations on the list items
+.Performing CRUD operations on the list items